kamacharovs/aiof-api/README.md

 ### Application

 On a high level, the API is a CRUD application for `aiof` data.
-It is based on a multi-tenant pattern based on `user_id`.
+It is based on a multi-tenant pattern with `user_id`.
 This is enforced by the interface `ITenant` which gets dependency injected.
 Even though User A is authenticated and authorized (via JWT), they can't access data for User B who is the same, authorization-wise, to user A. Thus, the authentication and authorization process flow is as follows:

 - Is User Authenticated?
 - Is User Authorized to access this Endpoint?
 Are they in the correct Role?
 - Does access to the data the User is trying to get need to be controlled?
 If yes
-- Then, `user_id` gets extracted from the JWT and EF Core uses `QueryFilters` to filter the data a User can access - in the current scenario, only their own
+- Then, `user_id` gets extracted from the JWT claim and EF Core uses `QueryFilters` to filter the data a User can access - in the current scenario, only their own

 ## How to run it